AC/DC: Awards and achievements

+On 4 November 2009, AC/DC were announced as the Business Review Weekly top-earning Australian entertainer for 2009, with earnings of A$105 million.
+This displaced the Wiggles from the number-one spot for the first time in four years.
+They were also listed in Forbes Celebrity 100 three times, where they earned $50 million in 2009, $114 million in 2010, and $67.5 million in 2016.

 In 2003, Rolling Stones 500 Greatest Albums of All Time list included Back in Black at number 73, and Highway to Hell at number 199.
 They also ranked number 72 on the 100 Greatest Artists of All Time, as American record producer Rick Rubin wrote an essay calling them the "greatest rock & roll band of all time."
 In 2004, on their 500 Greatest Songs of All Time list, Rolling Stone included "Back in Black" at number 187 and "Highway to Hell" at number 254.
 They ranked number four on VH1s list of the 100 Greatest Artists of Hard Rock, and number seven on MTV's Greatest Heavy Metal Band of All Time.
 They ranked number 23 on VH1s list of the 100 Greatest Artists of All Time in 2010.
 On 20 November 2015, the band were inducted into the Music Victoria Awards 10th Anniversary Hall of Fame.
 Angus offered a statement, in which he declared it was "an absolute honour" to be recognised in the tenth year of the Hall of Fame.

 They sold over 1.3 million CDs in the US during 2007.
 In 50 years of the band's career, they have sold over 200 million records worldwide, and 84 million in the US, according to the Recording Industry Association of America (RIAA), which made AC/DC the fourth best-selling band in US history and the eighth best-selling artist, selling more albums than Elton John and Mariah Carey.
 The RIAA also certified Back in Black as 27× Platinum, for 27 million in US sales, which made it the fourth best-selling album of all time in the US.
+The album also became the second best-selling album of all time, after selling an estimated 50 million records worldwide.